 Layer 3 – When machines on different subnets want to communicate with each other, they use a Layer 3 protocol, like IP (Internet Protocol).

 Local IP address vs remote IP address

-- For example, if a machine with address 10.1.0.1 wants to talk to a machine with address 10.1.0.2, and if the subnet mask is 255.255.0.0, when both addresses are compared to the subnet mask, the results are the same, and thus both machines are on the same subnet, and Ethernet is used for the communication.
+- For example, if a machine with address 10.1.0.1 wants to talk to a machine with address 10.1.0.2, and if the subnet mask is 255.255.0.0, when both addresses are compared to the subnet mask, the masked results are the same, and thus both machines are on the same subnet, and Ethernet is used for the communication.

 Layer 2 Ethernet communication

-NICs Listen for their MAC address – The Ethernet packet put on the wire contains the MAC address of the destination machine.
+NICs Listen for their MAC address – The Ethernet packet (electrical signals) put on the wire contains the MAC address of the destination machine.
 All machines on the same subnet see the packet.
 If the listening NIC has a MAC address that matches the packet, then the listening NIC processes the rest of the packet.
 If the listening NIC doesn’t have a matching MAC address, then the packet is ignored.